jhpyle/docassemble/_docs/api.md

     raise Exception("Unable to set user information")
 {% endhighlight %}

+You can also make [POST] requests where the body is a [JSON] object and the content type of the request is `application/json`.
+In this case, when a [POST] parameter expects a [JSON] array or [JSON] object, you can simply provide an array or an object as part of [JSON] data structure that you are sending.
+The exception to this is if you are making a [POST] request that includes file uploads.
+In this situation, the format of the [POST] body cannot be [JSON], but must be traditional 'multipart/form-data' format in which text parameters are provided along with file contents, with boundary separators.

 Instead of passing the API key in the URL parameter or the POST body, you can pass it in a cookie called `X-API-Key`: